nodrogluap/pokay/README.md

 15517  TTTTAACATTTGTCAAGCTGTCACt 15540
 ```

-Poke will *NOT* report a BLAST mismatch where the ambiguity code is a valid match:
+Pokay will *NOT* report a BLAST mismatch where the ambiguity code is a valid match:

 ```text
 ===hCoV-19/England/CAMB-72B35/2020|EPI_ISL_440003|2020-03-23|Europe===